 What can I do with diabetic needles?

-Diabetic needles or other sharp objects can be placed in a coffee can or milk jug and disposed of in the regular trash.
+Diabetic needles or other sharp objects can be placed in a thick container such as a coffee can, milk jug, or laundry detergent bottle then disposed of in regular trash.

 Do you accept medical waste?